-- Make an assessment of how urgent the search is, and consider the risk to other pupils and staff - Explain to the pupil why they are being searched, how and where the search will happen, and give them the opportunity to ask questions about it - Always seek the pupil's cooperation
+- Make an assessment of how urgent the search is, and consider the risk to other students and staff - Explain to the student why they are being searched, how and where the search will happen, and give them the opportunity to ask questions about it - Always seek the student's cooperation

-If a pupil refuses to cooperate, the authorised member of staff should first consider why this is, and act proportionally.
-It may be that the pupil:
+If a student refuses to cooperate, the authorised member of staff should first consider why this is, and act proportionally.
+It may be that the student:

-- Is in possession of a prohibited or banned item - Doesn't understand your instructions or what a search will involve - Has had a previous distressing experience of being searched
+- Is in possession of a prohibited or banned item - · Doesn't understand your instructions or what a search will involve - Has had a previous distressing experience of being searched

-If the pupil still refuses to cooperate, and there is not evidence that a search is needed urgently, the pupil should be supervised somewhere away from other pupils.
+If the student still refuses to cooperate, and there is not evidence that a search is needed urgently, the student should be supervised somewhere away from other students.
 The head teacher should assess whether it's necessary to use reasonable force to conduct the search.
-This should only be considered if this would prevent the pupil from harming themselves or others.
+This should only be considered if this would prevent the student from harming themselves or others.

-The pupil should only be searched in an appropriate location that offers privacy from other pupils.
+The student should only be searched in an appropriate location that offers privacy from other students.

-Authorised staff can search a pupil's pockets and require pupils to remove outer clothing, meaning clothes that are not worn directly next to the skin or over underwear.
+Authorised staff can search a student's pockets and require students to remove outer clothing, meaning clothes that are not worn directly next to the skin or over underwear.
 Outer clothing also includes: